Timberline Lodge is an official training site for U.S. Ski Team, U.S. Snowboarding, and U.S. Freeskiing. LEARN MORE

 Timberline is home to the most energetic summer snow scene on the planet.
-Everyone from Olympic athletes to up-and-coming racers, to freestyle enthusiasts descend on our Palmer Snowfield between the months of June and September.
+Everyone from Olympic athletes to up-and-coming racers to freestyle enthusiasts descend on our Palmer Snowfield between the months of June and September.
 Much of the terrain is reserved by various camps and organizations, but we always maintain open areas to the public so everyone can enjoy summertime turns on the South slopes of Mt.
 Hood.
+Please remember, all terrain on the Palmer Snowfield is for advanced / experts only.

 The Use of Salt on the Palmer Snowfield